 Innovative warehouse solutions for same-day shipping include AGVs for pallet and product transport, robotic arms for assembly and lifting, barcode scanners for inventory automation, robotic forklifts to move pallets of product to shipping, and more.
 This will improve efficiency and get products shipped faster, resulting in happier customers.

-Did you know that picking is the largest warehouse activity, accounting for countless work hours and more manpower than any other operation.
-The worst part, it’s the travelling from aisle to aisle, product to product that eats up the most production time for employees.
+Did you know that picking is the largest warehouse activity, accounting for countless work hours and more manpower than any other operation?
+The worst part, it’s the traveling from aisle to aisle, product to product that eats up the most production time for employees.

 Warehouse automation trends are about improving efficiency and ultimately improving the bottom line.
 To find the areas of your manufacturing or warehouse operations that can be improved, you need to be able to analyze performance data.
 If you think about the amount of data that is produced from machines and in warehouses on a daily basis, it’s astronomical.

 These massive data sets are what is known as big data.
 What was once too large to process and make sense of, big data is now helping businesses and manufacturers make sense of their operational inefficiencies and improve upon them.